-When taking a cab or Uber follow the route that you’re taking on your own device.
-Stay aware and make sure that your cab is going to where you should be going.
+When taking a cab or Uber, follow the route you’re taking on your device.
+Stay aware and ensure your cab is going where you should be going.
 I usually rely on Google Maps to determine my location.
-Whenever possible, I download offline versions of these maps which let the app run smoothly without WiFi.
+Whenever possible, I download offline versions of these maps, letting the app run smoothly without WiFi.

-Oh, and It doesn’t matter what part of the globe you’re around the world travels take you.
+Oh, and It doesn’t matter what part of the globe you’re around.
+The world travels take you.
 A cab can be one of the best ways to get scammed.
-To avoid overpaying or being scammed it’s important to always ask for the meter to be turned on or agree to a set price beforehand.
+To avoid overpaying or being scammed, always ask for the meter to be turned on or agree to a set price beforehand.

 Don’t Be So Trusting

-If you’re reading this post you’re likely a female, and you have made it this far in life so you know that sadly we don’t have the same privileges of men in life.
-Whether you’re traveling or not you know not to be too trusting.
+If you’re reading this post, you’re likely a female, and you have made it this far in life, so you know that, sadly, we don’t have the same privileges as men in life.
+Whether you’re traveling or not, you know not to be too trusting.
 It can be easy to become too trusting of a new place or person when you travel.

-After all, you’re after a great experience and it’s tempting to join something new.
+After all, you’re after a great experience, and joining something new is tempting.
 Many times this can turn into something great, but other times it could have been something to be avoided.

 There are con artists around the world that prey on female travelers.
-They are experts on earning your trust and when you give it to them they betray you.
+They are experts in earning your trust, and when you give it to them, they betray you.
 It’s best to err on the side of caution before giving someone your complete trust.

 Keep Valuables in Your Bra

-Your bra is the perfect place to keep valuables in when you are traveling in crowded places.
+Your bra is the perfect place to keep valuables when traveling in crowded places.
 I keep cash and my credit card in my bra when I am in crowds so that I’m not a target of pickpocketing.